sprasadhpy/myAInotes/Panacea.md

    - The **user's preference vector** is injected into the singular values (Σ), adjusting how the model prioritizes qualities in its responses.
    - **Learnable scaling factors** fine-tune the influence of the preference vector to achieve the desired response characteristics.

-3) Based on the preference vector:
+3) Based on the preference vector-
      - **User A (Helpfulness-focused)**: Receives a detailed and elaborate response, providing actionable steps and comprehensive information.
      - **User B (Conciseness-focused)**: Receives a short, to-the-point response with only essential details.